 - Plan food and drinks appropriately: There’s almost nothing worse when attending a party than showing up hungry and realizing there isn’t any food available, or that the food available is something you can’t eat due to a lifestyle choice or dietary restriction!
 When planning your catering menu, be sure to provide vegan or vegetarian options, as well as options that cater to those with food allergies.
 This also extends to drinks.
 Although big events are often accompanied by alcohol, not everyone drinks, so be sure to provide alternative refreshment choices.

 - Set realistic expectations: You may have a perfect vision of what your event will be like, but large events don’t always go according to plan.
 Be realistic about your event and your expectations for your guests.
 If you have a particular dress code in mind, be sure to communicate that to your guests clearly on the invitation, and be gracious if not everyone meets your standards.
-When it comes to weddings, be reasonable about your guests’ and bridal party’s ability to bring gifts or spend lots of money for travel and subsidiary events.
+When it comes to weddings, be reasonable about your guests’ and bridal party’s ability to bring gifts or spend lots of money on travel and subsidiary events.

 - Be considerate about gifts: For some events like weddings and baby showers, gifts are customary from guests.
 However, be considerate when creating your registry and generating gift expectations from your guests.
 Make sure to include gifts at all price points to ensure everyone can find something that fits in their budget, and never bring someone’s lack of gift to their attention.

 - Be understanding and gracious: Although you’ll want everyone to show up for your big event, don’t expect every person you invite to show up.
 Remember that your friends and family may have other obligations or a tight budget.
 If a guest sends their regrets, take the declination with grace and extend understanding.
 As for those who do attend, be grateful and show your appreciation by spending time with them at your event and thanking them for coming.